Skip to content

 CAP promotes getting started with minimal upfront setup, based on convention over configuration, and a grow-as-you-go approach, adding settings and tools later on, only when you need them.
 So, let's get started...

-Looking for other ways to setup and start projects?
-See the Get Started menu in the left-hand-side sidebar.
+Looking for other ways to set up and start projects?
+See the Getting Started menu in the left-hand sidebar.

 Setup for Local Development